LucaPregno/TLN/DiCaro/Exercise2/readme.md

 | screw | Synset('solder.n.01') | an alloy (usually of lead and tin) used when melted to join two metal surfaces | 15 |

-The table shows the target meanings of the definitions and what obtained in the best configuration, moreover, inside the *output.txt* file there are results obtained with different configurations.
+The table shows the target meanings of the definitions and what obtained in the best configuration, moreover, inside the file *output.txt* there are the results obtained with different configurations.
 In addition to the target concept is present the best synset found, and his description with the score retrieved.
 From the result we can see how the algorithm take the perfect synset only one time (Synset('greed.n.01')), but descriptions show how meaning are close to the original concept.